 International Scout and Guide Centre Zeewolde

 The centre was developed by Scouting Nederland on a former forestry site.
-New nature has been developed, ponds were created and in the next years additional facilities and accommodation are build.
+New nature has been developed, ponds were created and in the next years additional facilities and accommodations are build.
 Sustainability and accessibility for the disabled have been the aim during the site development.

 Food, health and safety